mikeizbicki/ucr-cs100/tutorials/TDD/README.md

 *** 1 failure detected in test suite "C++ Unit Tests for StrTok"
 ```

-Now that there is a full test file we can begin trying to implement code that
+Good our test failed.
+Now we can begin implementing code to try and pass the test.
-will pass our test.

 We want to just know if our test will pass with some very
 basic code to make sure our code will pass our test.

 ```